l4rm4nd/XingDumper/README.md

 ````
 python3 xingdumper.py --url https://www.xing.com/pages/appleretaildeutschlandgmbh --count 10 --full
 ````
 **Note**: Additional contact details are most often empty.
 We Germans take privacy seriously!
-Futher, the details may only be accessible if you belong to the contact list of the crawled employee.
+Further, the details may only be accessible if you belong to the contact list of the crawled employee.
 Kinda unlikely.

 ## Results